 Unfortunately, this incident hasn’t been the only time where adult football supporters, who you would think would know better, have shown complete disrespect to the younger generations.
 Brogan said:” Last season I was leaving McDiarmid Park after a St Johnstone VS Rangers match and I had commented on how badly Rangers had played and made a joke about how I could play better, and I had a male rangers fan spit on me.”

 However, it isn’t all doom and gloom as many girls have been able to form friendships through their love of football with both males and females.
-Although football creates tensions between rival fans it also has a beautiful ability to unite people with a common love.
+Although football creates tensions between rival fans but it also has a beautiful ability to unite people with a common love.
 The joy and excitement felt between friends in the supporters’ pub before a game is astronomical and the atmosphere is always buzzing and positive.

-Women’s role and experience in football fan culture may not always be positive but seeing your team succeed when you’re with your friends or sitting drowning your sorrows after a rough game is part of the main appeals of football.
+Women’s role and experience in football fan culture may not always be positive, but seeing your team succeed when you’re with your friends or sitting drowning your sorrows after a rough game is part of the main appeals of football.
 Football teams create a sense of community for their supporters and the feeling of acceptance and love felt amongst like-minded supporters and team mates is what makes being a football fan worth it.